PQShield/sneik/README.txt

 Each directory contains test vectors generated with NIST's standard `genkat_aead.c` and `genkat_hash.c` programs.
-Most of the source code is actually symlinked from the common directory:
+Most of the source code is usually symlinked from the common directory:

     common/sneik_f512   Implementations of the sneik_f512() permutation.
     common/ref_blnk     Reference implementation, using BLNK code.